Royal-Navy/design-system/packages/docs-site/src/library/drafts/getting-started.md

 - [NPM (Node Package Manager)](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/en/)
 - Basic terminal commands (Most commonly [Bash](https://www.gnu.org/software/bash/), [Zsh](https://www.zsh.org/) or Windows Command Prompt)

-It is worth taking time to familiarise yourself with these technologies, as they serve as the basis of the NELSON toolkit.
+It is worth taking time to familiarise yourself with these technologies, as they serve as the basis of the Royal Navy Design System.
 If you head to the links above, you will be able to find tutorials and docs for most of the technologies on their site.

 It also makes the assumption that you have already set up a basic node project and want to add the component library to it.